-Sak grew up in a Khamu village in Laos.
+Sak grew up in rural Southeast Asia.
 Like most villagers, he married before he was 20 and soon had four children.
-Sak was a demon priest, making sacrifices of blood to demonic spirits in his village.
-Everyone liked him; he was funny, outspoken, hardworking and willing to get drunk with the guys.
+Sak was a priest, making blood sacrifices to spirits in his village.
+Everyone liked him; he was funny, outspoken, hardworking and willing to drink with the guys.
 His wife, however, bore the brunt of his drunkenness.
 He wasted the family income and often beat her.
 His smoking also used up meager funds made from selling vegetables gathered in the forest.

 Then in 1995 a foreign development project was assigned to work in Sak’s village.
 The project staff recognized at once that Sak was a key to developing the whole village; if Sak was behind any activity, it would go over with the others.